krisu5/aegis-icons-sandbox/CONTRIBUTING.md

 Contributions to the project are appreciated!

 > [!CAUTION]
-> Contributing **requires basic knowledge of making / editing vectors with a vector graphics editor** (see the [software](#software) section).
+> Contributing **requires basic knowledge of making / editing vectors with a vector graphics editor** (see the [software](#software) section) and knowing [what SVG even is](https://developer.mozilla.org/en-US/docs/Web/SVG).
 Instructions are provided for some steps, but not for everything.

 ## Icon acceptability criteria